 To focus on pet dander, for now, let’s start by discussing smart weekly habits like bathing your pet.
 Weekly baths will have a major impact on your ability to dramatically reduce the amount of pet dander present in your home, so it’s highly recommended.
 Some animals, regardless of species, may be more prone to producing a lot of dander due to having dry skin.
 Either way, you should certainly look into pet shampoos that are specifically marketed for reducing pet dander.

 Don’t use shampoos marketed for use by people, as these can do more harm than good.
-Nature’s Miracle and Allersearch are good shampoo brands to start with; just make sure that whatever you use doesn’t contain any harsh detergent-type chemicals that will dry out your pet’s skin.
+Ecology Works Pet Shampoo and AllerTech® Anti-Allergen Pet Shampoo are good shampoo brands to start with; make sure that whatever you use doesn’t contain any harsh detergent-type chemicals that will dry out your pet’s skin.

 Managing your home’s air quality is another smart option, particularly since airborne pet dander is going to be your biggest problem.
-Air purifiers of all types are great, but you may want to start any product research with those marketed specifically for use in homes where allergies are a problem.
+Air purifiers of all types are great, but you may want to research purifiers specifically for use in homes where allergies are a problem.
 You certainly want a model that can trap even the smallest particles and prevent them from escaping back into your home.
-You may want to consider purchasing a high capacity unit for large living spaces and a smaller unit for use in the bedroom of anyone who happens to be allergic to your new pet.
+You may want to consider purchasing a high-capacity unit for large living spaces and a smaller unit for use in the bedroom of anyone who happens to be allergic to your new pet.

 Tips and Other Management Methods:

 If you have a cat, then you may also want to avoid contact with its mouth and, if possible, have someone else manage their litter box.
-If you have to empty their litter box, then you should wear a face mask while doing so.
+If you need to empty their litter box, wear a face mask while doing so.

 Antihistamines, such as Benadryl, are also popular choices for those with pet allergies as they help cut down on inflammation that causes your allergy symptoms.
 Immunotherapy may also be a viable option.
-This treatment involves a course of shots that introduces increasing amounts of an allergen over a period of time in order to help build immunity to the allergen.
+This treatment involves a course of shots that introduce increasing amounts of an allergen over time to help build immunity to the allergen.
 Keep in mind, though, that the best way of dealing with any allergy is by implementing a combined approach that uses multiple management methods.